 The results table when printed will provide the information about the comparison, e.g. "log2 fold change (MAP): condition treated vs untreated", meaning that the estimates are of log2(treated / untreated), as would be returned by contrast=c("condition", "treated", "untreated").
-Multiple results can be returned for analyses beyond a simple two group comparison, so results takes arguments contrast and name to help the user pick out the comparisons of interest for printing lower bound on the estimated count (used when calculating contrasts)

-a results table.
+Multiple results can be returned for analyses beyond a simple two group comparison, so results takes arguments contrast and name to help the user pick out the comparisons of interest for printing results a results table.
 The use of the contrast argument is recommended for exact specification of the levels which should be compared and their order.